davisan1001/LanguageSentenceCreator/README.md

     ```
 - Anki Desktop installed with the AnkiConnect plugin running.
 - ChatGPT developer account with a valid API key. (optional)
+> **_NOTE:_**  An OpenAPI developer account and API key is not required.
+Simply run the program with the `-p` flag to output the prompt only, then you can copy and paste it into your LLM of choice.

 ### Installing